codeandkey/boom/README.md

 Some useful object types:
 - `player` is the player spawn point.
+- `npc` is a passive non-player-character.
+- `load_trigger` will prompt the player to transition to another map
+	- `interactable` makes the trigger usable by the player
+	- `destination` points to another map
+	- `entry_point` points to the load trigger the other map
 - `background` draws a background with optional parallax movement.
     - `parallax_x` denotes the horizontal parallax factor.
 Higher values will make motion slower. `1` will lock the background to the camera.
     - `parallax_y` denotes the vertical parllax factor.
-- `npc` is a passive non-player-character.
-    - `name` will be displayed above the `npc` in game.
 - `nade`, `explosion`, and `gib` are types used at runtime and should not be placed in the map.

 ## Boom.
 Physics.